abatko/altpass/README.md

     10 * 15 * 9 * 4 * 10 * 14 * 3 * 14 permutations
     31,752,000 permutations
     --length 8 --memorizable true

+### Create a configuration file

+Use the convenience of the `-c` switch to create a default configuration file:

+    $ altpass.rb -c
+    Created configuration file /Users/abatko/.altpass.yaml

+    $ altpass.rb
+    yZH3jw9r

+Note that once a configuration file exists, the `-c` option changes to *show* its content:

+    $ altpass.rb -h
+    Usage: altpass.rb [options]
+        -c                               Show default configuration file /Users/abatko/.altpass.yaml
+        ...                              ...
+        ...                              ...
+        ...                              ...

+    $ altpass.rb -c
+    Your altpass configuration file is /Users/abatko/.altpass.yaml
+    :length: 8
+    :memorizable: true
+    :permutations: false
+    :switches: false

+Let's remove the configuration file, and create another one with custom settings:

+    $ rm ~/.altpass.yaml
+    remove /Users/abatko/.altpass.yaml? y

+    $ altpass.rb -c -l20 -mf
+    Created configuration file /Users/abatko/.altpass.yaml

+    $ altpass.rb -c
+    Your altpass configuration file is /Users/abatko/.altpass.yaml
+    :length: 20
+    :memorizable: false
+    :permutations: false
+    :switches: false

+    $ altpass.rb
+    mgYzNWjdy2JEMZ9emDy5

+### Recommended configuration and usage

+If you create accounts frequently, and like to have unique passwords that are as long as the service you are signing up for allows, then consider this
+default: length 20, non-memoriable.

+Create your confiration file as follows:

+    $ altpass.rb -c -l20 -mf

+and simply override it at the command-line on a per-need basis (for instance, when the service has a shorter maximum):

+    $ altpass.rb -l16

+Note that some services don't specify a maximum, yet they actually have one.
+In such cases, you may create your account with a password that will ultimately not let you log in, and you will have to use their "forgot/reset password" feature (consider also contacting that service and asking them to post the password length limit on their sign-up page).

 Contributing
 ============